United States Conference of Catholic Bishops: Gun violence

 The USCCB filed an amicus brief in the 2024 US Supreme Court case of United States v.
 Rahimi.
 The USCCB argued that protecting the innocent "is a proper consideration" when regulating firearms: "As the Church teaches, and this Nation's historical traditions demonstrate, the right to bear arms is not an unqualified license that must leave vulnerable family members to live in fear.
 Abused victims are precisely the people whom a just government is tasked with protecting.
 The Second Amendment does not stand as a barrier to their safety."

 Immigration

 In January 2017, Bishop Joe S. Vásquez, the chairman of the USCCB Committee on Migration, criticized Executive Order 13769, issued by the Trump Administration.
 The order restricted refugees from several predominantly Muslim nations from entering the United States; it also banned all refugees from the Syrian Civil War from entering the country.

 The USCCB in September 2017 condemned the Trump administration's cancellation of the Deferred Action for Childhood Arrivals (DACA) program.
 DACA had allowed nearly 800,000 young people who arrived in the United States as children of undocumented immigrants to apply for protection from deportation.

 At the 2018 USCCB meeting in Fort Lauderdale, Florida, President Cardinal Daniel DiNardo criticized the Trump administration's policies of family separation of undocumented immigrants and the denial of asylum in the United States to women fleeing domestic violence in their home country.

+In November 2025, the USCCB issued their first "special pastoral message" in twelve years, expressing solidarity with immigrants and opposition to what they called the "indiscriminate mass deportation" policies of the second Trump administration.
+In the statement, the Bishops say:We are disturbed when we see among our people a climate of fear and anxiety around questions of profiling and immigration enforcement.
+We are saddened by the state of contemporary debate and the vilification of immigrants.
+We are concerned about the conditions in detention centers and the lack of access to pastoral care.
+We lament that some immigrants in the United States have arbitrarily lost their legal status.The bishops voted overwhelmingly in favor of passing the immigration statement, with 216 voting yes, 5 against and 3 abstaining.